bclins/bclins.github.io/spring25/cs461/notes.md

 We started with this example:

 1. Find an algorithm that determines whether a binary number is divisible by 7.
 Hint: if $k$ is a positive integer written in binary and you add a zero at the end, what number do you get?
 What if you add a 1 at the end.
-How could you use this idea to keep tract of the remainder modulo 7 as you read a binary number?
+How could you use this idea to keep track of the remainder modulo 7 as you read a binary number?

 2. What is the time complexity of the algorithm above?